TET2 c.2355del, p.His786MetfsTer27

 PM2 (Moderate)

-According to standard ACMG guidelines, the rule for PM2 is: "Absent from controls (or at extremely low frequency if recessive) in population databases".
-The evidence for this variant shows: c.2355del is not found in gnomAD or other population databases.
+According to standard ACMG guidelines, the rule for PM2 is: "Absent from controls (or at extremely low frequency if recessive)".
+The evidence for this variant shows: the variant is absent from gnomAD, ExAC, 1000 Genomes, and other control databases.
 Therefore, this criterion is applied at Moderate strength because the variant is absent from population controls.

 PM3